ccaffrey/sandbox/README.md

 - Build and run the aplication
 - Identify and fix any bugs found with the initial implementation
 - Once the initial issues are fixed, start refactoring the code to try achieve the following:
-    - Improve any issues or gaps identified with the current implementation
+    - Improve any issues or gaps identified with the current implementation of the login API
-    - A secure API for performing a login
     - Create a second API for fetching Foreign Exchange Rate Data